raspberrypilearning/smart-assistant/en/step_4.md

 + Click on the **Train new machine learning model** button.
 --- /task ---

-Wait for the training to complete - this might take a minute or two.
+Wait for the training to complete — this might take a minute or two.
 Once the training has completed, a test box appears.

 --- task ---
-+ Type in "put the fan on" and check that the model labels this input as 'fan on'
++ Type in `put the fan on` and check that the model labels this input as 'fan on'.
 ![Type in put the fan on to see if it is recognised](images/test-model.png)

 --- /task ---